Myndex/SAPC-APCA/documentation/minimum_compliance.md

     - **MUST present the value alone,** with no examples of the use of the colors or fonts whatsoever.
     - Use of visual font examples shall require adherance to "APCA™ Compatible" or better.
 - NO linking to any WCAG&nbsp;3 document at all (neither current nor expired), and no reference of any kind to WCAG&nbsp;3 nor WCAG&nbsp;3 compatibility nor WCAG&nbsp;3 compliance whatsoever.
-- Any examples shown must conform to the minimum APCA guideline levels, described below.
+- If any examples are to be shown, the tool must conform to one of the APCA guideline levels, described below.

+---
-### APCA™ Compatible
+### APCA™ Compatible _(basic guidelines and basic examples)_
 Use of the term "APCA™ Compatible" requires at a minimum:
 - Minimum APCA compliance
 - If an example is shown, it must show at least the minimum reference font size at normal weight for the fluent text use case, at the present Lc value.